🎯 USDCAD Going down ↘Hello Traders,

 4. CFTC Analysis

-We think the recent price action and positioning data has seen the CAD take a very similar path compared to April and Oct 2021 where markets were way too aggressive and optimistic to price in upside for the CAD only to see majority of it unwind.
-We think the CAD is setting up for a similar disappointment with money markets too aggressive on rate expectations for 2022, but oil prices remain a big supporting driver to keep in mind.
+We think the recent price action and positioning data has seen the CAD take a very similar path compared to April and Oct 2021 where markets were way too aggressive and optimistic to price in upside for the CAD, only to then see majority of it unwind.
+However, oil prices remain in focus as a key intermarket driver.

 USD CAD - FUNDAMENTAL DRIVERSUSD